 Sealants perform a very important function and should be inspected closely and regularly maintained.
-We incorporate many different types of sealants, including butyl/putty, black Butyl-encapsulated foam, silicone (clear and colored), roof sealant and foam.
+We incorporate many different types of sealants, including butyl/putty, black butyl-encapsulated foam, silicone (clear and colored), roof sealant and foam.
 In general, sealants do not have "set" lifetimes.
+Varying environmental factors affect the pliability and adhesiveness of sealants.